Nytra/ValveIndexVR-StoreChecker/README.md

 The script uses the `requests` and `bs4` (BeautifulSoup) Python packages to read HTML from the Steam store to see if the Index VR products are available.
 It also uses `simpleaudio` to play sound.
 You must install these with `pip` for the script to work.

-You can use Windows Task Scheduler to make this script run at set intervals (eg: every 15 minutes) so that you will always be one of the first to know when the VR hardware becomes available.
+You can use Windows Task Scheduler to make this script run at set intervals (e.g.: every 15 minutes) so that you will always be one of the first to know when the VR hardware becomes available.

 There will be a loud and obnoxious alarm sound if any of your desired products are available.
 It will play the indexVrSfx.wav audio sample 30 times with a 1 second delay between each play.